joeelo/algorithm-course/section-23/TreeTraversal.md

     - Write a helper function which accepts a node.
         - If the node has a left property, call the helper function with the left property on the node.
         - Push the value of the node to the variable that stores the values.
-        - If the node has a right property, call the helper function with the right property on the node.
+        - If the node has a right property, call the helper function, with the right property on the node.
     - Invoke the helper function with the current variable.

 ## When to use Breadth First vs Depth first